002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

 This modified color in LMS color space can then be converted back to Linear RGB using :math:`T^{-1}` and gamma correction re-applied.

-Therefore the color blindness simulation process is simply some matrix multiplications to transform a Processing color :math:`c` to the simulated color :math:`c'`.
+Therefore the color blindness simulation process is simply some matrix multiplications to transform a Processing color :math:`c` to the simulated color :math:`c'` (with gamma calculations at the beginning and end.)

 .. math::